Ryanna-github/stateacher/example-Qiu-YiXuan.md

   linkedin: https://www.linkedin.com/in/yixuanq
   weibo:
   twitter:
-  wikipedia:
+  Wikipedia:
-  baidu-baike:
+  Baidu-Baike:
 ---

 # profile

 ![邱怡轩](http://www.stat.cmu.edu/sites/default/files/faculty_pictures/Qiu-Yixuan.png)

 # Biography[English]

-I am Yixuan Qiu, currently an associate professor in School of Statistics and Management at Shanghai University of Finance and Economics (SUFE).
-Before joining SUFE in 2020, I was as a postdoctoral researcher in Department of Statistics at Carnegie Mellon University, working with Dr. Kathryn Roeder and Dr. Jing Lei.
-I obtained my PhD degree in statistics from Purdue University in 2018, advised by Dr. Lingsong Zhang and Dr. Xiao Wang.
-Prior to my PhD study in Purdue, I graduated from Renmin University of China for B.A. and M.A. in statistics and actuarial science, respectively.
+I am Yixuan Qiu, currently an associate professor in [School of Statistics and Management](https://ssm.sufe.edu.cn/) at [Shanghai University of Finance and Economics (SUFE)](https://english.sufe.edu.cn/).
+Before joining SUFE in 2020, I was as a postdoctoral researcher in [Department of Statistics](http://www.stat.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/), working with Dr. [Kathryn Roeder](http://www.stat.cmu.edu/~roeder/index.html) and Dr. [Jing Lei](http://www.stat.cmu.edu/~jinglei/).
+I obtained my PhD degree in statistics from [Purdue University](http://www.stat.purdue.edu/) in 2018, advised by Dr. [Lingsong Zhang](https://www.stat.purdue.edu/~lingsong/) and Dr. [Xiao Wang](https://www.stat.purdue.edu/~wangxiao/).
+Prior to my PhD study in Purdue, I graduated from [Renmin University of China](https://www.ruc.edu.cn/en) for B.A. and M.A. in statistics and actuarial science, respectively.

 My research focuses on statistical machine learning and inference.
 I have great interest in statistical computing, deep learning, exact inference methods, large-scale data analysis, and data visualization.
-You can find some of my works in the Research page.
+You can find some of my works in the [Research](https://statr.me/research/) page.

 I am also enthusiastic about programming and developing high-performance software packages for statistics and machine learning.
-The Software page lists some open source software packages that I have written and maintained over the years.
-Feel free to stop by my GitHub page, and even better, give me a star for projects that interest you.
+The [Software](https://statr.me/software/) page lists some open source software packages that I have written and maintained over the years.
+Feel free to stop by my [GitHub](https://github.com/yixuan/) page, and even better, give me a star for projects that interest you.

-I have been constantly (although slowly!) writing technical blog posts on statistics and programming.
+I have been constantly (although slowly!) writing technical [blog posts](https://statr.me/blogs/) on statistics and programming.
 Just leave a comment there if you have any thoughts on some topics.

-You can always reach me through email, yixuanq [at] gmail [dot] com.
+You can always reach me through email, [yixuanq \[at\] gmail \[dot\] com](https://statr.me/about/#).

 # Biography[中文]